maouw/hyakvnc/README.md

-HYAKVNC_LOG_LEVEL - Log level to use for interactive output (default: INFO) HYAKVNC_LOG_FILE_LEVEL - Log level to use for log file output (default: DEBUG) HYAKVNC_SSH_HOST - Default SSH host to use for connection strings (default: klone.hyak.uw.edu) HYAKVNC_STANDARD_TIMEOUT - How long to wait for most commands to complete before timing out (default: 30) HYAKVNC_VNC_PASSWORD - Password to use for new VNC sessions (default: ppassword) HYAKVNC_VNC_DISPLAY - VNC display to use (default: :1) HYAKVNC_MACOS_VNC_VIEWER_BUNDLEIDS - macOS bundle identifiers for VNC viewer executables (default: com.turbovnc.vncviewer.VncViewer,com.realvnc.vncviewer,com.tigervnc.vncviewer)
+HYAKVNC_LOG_LEVEL - Log level to use for interactive output (default: INFO) HYAKVNC_LOG_FILE_LEVEL - Log level to use for log file output (default: DEBUG) HYAKVNC_SSH_HOST - Default SSH host to use for connection strings (default: klone.hyak.uw.edu) HYAKVNC_DEFAULT_TIMEOUT - How long to wait for most commands to complete before timing out (default: 30) HYAKVNC_VNC_PASSWORD - Password to use for new VNC sessions (default: password) HYAKVNC_VNC_DISPLAY - VNC display to use (default: :1) HYAKVNC_MACOS_VNC_VIEWER_BUNDLEIDS - macOS bundle identifiers for VNC viewer executables (default: com.turbovnc.vncviewer, com.realvnc.vncviewer,com.tigervnc.vncviewer)
 HYAKVNC_APPTAINER_BIN - Name of apptainer binary (default: apptainer) HYAKVNC_APPTAINER_CONTAINER - Path to container image HYAKVNC_APPTAINER_APP_VNCSERVER - Name of app in the container that starts the VNC session (default: vncserver)